pvcnt/accio/docs/accio/usage/experiments.md

 When defining an experiment, you can specify values for parameters.
 You must specify a value for all parameters, except if they are only used by optional inputs.
 You can either specify a single value or multiple values for any parameter, triggering the execution of multiple versions of the same original workflow.
-Accio currently supports three ways to specify parameters: single value, list of values and range of values.
+Accio currently supports several ways to specify parameters, described in the next sections.

 ### Single value

-To override a parameter with a single value, you have to use a JSON object whose only key is `value` mapped to the new value for the parameter.
+To define a parameter with a single value, you can use a JSON object whose only key is `value`, mapped to the new value for the parameter.
 The value should be specified using the same format as for [workflow input values](workflows.html#input-values).
 For example: